This leaflet aims to help you and your family understand more about your cancer treatment.

 After the treatment is complete the radiographers will come back into the room and help you off the couch.

-On some days the radiotherapy department may be busy and there may be a delay before your treatment.
-We will keep you informed of any delays, please see the delay signs in the waiting areas.
 It may be a good idea to bring something to eat and drink with you, including any supplement drinks you have been asked to have and any medication you may need.
 There is a restaurant and café available on Level 0.

 Your treatments will generally be on the same machine, although there may be days when this machine is being serviced and your treatment will be in a different room.